enspirit/makefile-for-monorepos/README.md

 * it manages lifecycles of the various components (start, stop, restart, ...)
 * it pushes and pulls images from repositories
 * it provides extension points for standard rules (e.g. unit testing, cleaning, ...)
-* it also allows the extension of the makefile with ad-hoc rules for specific components
+* it also allows the extension of the Makefile with ad-hoc rules per component

-## How do I install this on my own project?
+## Installation

-The only thing you need to get started is to copy our Makefile from this repo and place it in your own monorepository project and follow the [conventions below](#conventions).
+Copy our Makefile from this repo and place it in your own monorepository project.
+Your source code organization needs to follow the [conventions below](#conventions).

 We all love those one-liner installation methods, so here you go: